uid/gitstream/README.md

 ### Run

-1. Access the VM by entering the vagrant folder (`cd vagrant`) and running `vagrant up && vagrant ssh`.
-The first boot will be slow as the VM is being initialized.

-2. Once in the VM, head to the gitstream directory: `cd /opt/gitstream`.

-3. Whenever you edit the sourcecode, rebuild and restart the server by running `make run`.
+1. Start the Docker containers using `docker compose up --build`.

-4. You can now view GitStream by navigating your browser to one of the exercises, e.g.: [http://localhost:8000?theGitGo](http://localhost:8000?theGitGo).
+2. You can now view GitStream by navigating your browser to one of the exercises, e.g.: [http://localhost:8000?theGitGo](http://localhost:8000?theGitGo).

-### Misc.
-Debugging
-* MIT's OpenID is not friendly with VPNs.
-Make sure your VPN is disabled when accessing the GitStream webpage.